robindrost/docs-1/docs/customer-interactive-api.md

 This document describes the API calls that are available to customers.
 These calls can be used by application administrators to retrieve restricted data.

-For more information regarding domain & paths, see: **Livery Video Customer API**
+For more information regarding domain & paths, ask for the URL from Livery support.

 ## Pull restricted broadcast data